Out and about at Botallack

 Find out more

-Open year round, Botallack Count House Workshop has information about the history of Botallack's mining, guides on local walks as well as a cafe serving hot drinks, cakes and pasties.
+Open year round, Botallack Count House Workshop has information about the history of Botallack's mining, local walking guides, as well as a cafe serving hot drinks, cakes and pasties.
 Open 10am – 5pm during the summer and 11am - 3pm from the end of October.
 You can always pop in to reserve a pasty before your walk to pick up later.

 Binoculars at the ready

-There’s plenty of wildlife to spot, gannets plunging into the sea, fulmars nesting near the Crowns cliffs and choughs calling to their mates as the swoop.
+There’s plenty of wildlife to spot, gannets plunging into the sea, fulmars nesting near the Crowns cliffs and choughs calling to their mates as they swoop.

-The blur of wild flowers on the cliffs or the silhouette of the chimneys and engine houses as the sun goes down.
+Waves crashing agains the cliffs just below where the two Crown's engine houses perch.
+Or the silhouette of the chimneys as the sun goes down over the sea.
 Botallack has so many opportunities to get some fantastic photos.